Celebrating New Orleans Mardi Gras

 Established in the late 19th and early 20th centuries, royal krewes are the epitome of Mardi Gras grandeur.
 Known for their opulent floats, elaborate costumes and rich traditions, these krewes bring a regal touch to the festivities.

-Krewe of Rex was founded back in 1872 and still carries on its traditions to this day, including Rex Proclamations and the gold Rex doubloon which continues to be a highly-sought-after throw.
-Known as the "King of Carnival," Rex is responsible for the official Mardi Gras colors — purple, green and gold — and is one of the most prestigious krewes in New Orleans.
+Krewe of Rex was founded back in 1872 and stays true to its traditions to this day, including the gold Rex doubloon.
+Known as the "King of Carnival," Rex is one of the most prestigious krewes in New Orleans and is responsible for the official Mardi Gras colors of purple, green and gold.

-The Krewe of Zulu marched in Mardi Gras as early as 1901 and offers one of the most sought-after Mardi Gras throws — the Zulu coconut or the “Golden Nugget.”
-The earliest reference to the coconut appears to be about 1910.
+The Krewe of Zulu marched in Mardi Gras as early as 1901 and offers one of the most sought-after Mardi Gras throws — the Zulu coconut, or the “Golden Nugget.”
+The earliest reference to the coconut appears around 1910.

 Super Krewes